Good things are happening in British business

 Please contact your Relationship Manager, service centre or your local branch services for further information.

-View current payment cut-off times (PDF, 203KB) which apply only to payments initiated via Corporate Online (COL) and LloydsLink Online.
+View current payment cut-off times (PDF, 2.4MB) which apply to payments initiated via Commercial Banking Online.

 We also have available payment cut-off times (PDF, 124KB) for Correspondent Banking Services sent by SWIFT.